MichaelMiljanovic/CSCI4100F22Project/README.md

 - https://github.com/flutter/samples/ - A repository containing some completed Flutter applications.
 - http://stackoverflow.com/ - A forum for asking questions about programming.
 I bet you know this one already!

-Of course, you can always ask the TA for help!
+Of course, you can always ask us for help!
 However, learning how to find the answers out for yourself is not only more satisfying, but results in greater learning as well.

 ## How to Submit
 Create your flutter project, and copy it into this folder, commit, and then push your code to this repository to submit your major group project.